TheStigh/MMM-Alexa/docs/helpAVS.md

 | Allowed origins |  | Type in **https://localhost:9745** |
 | Allowed return URLs |  | Type in **https://thestigh.github.io/MMM-Alexa/ |

-Check the *Agreement*, click FINISH and you have set up your Amazon account!
+Check the ***Agreement***, click **FINISH** and you have set up your Amazon account!

+#### 3. Create your 'avsInitialCode'

+Go to **[following page](https://thestigh.github.io/MMM-Alexa/)** and copy/paste the fields you recorded during step 2.

+you will most likely get prompted to login in.
+After this step, you should be asked to GRANT access, which you obviously accept.
+At the end, you will return to the original page and have received the 'avsInitialCode'